-Because of the limited amount of parking space available, only full-time 4th year undergraduates, Stage 5 and later part-time, and 400 Stage 4 part-time, and postgraduate students may apply for parking permits.
+Because of the limited amount of parking space available, only senior undergraduates and postgraduate students may apply for parking permits.
 Applications should be made to the Property Section, Room 240, Chancellery, where details of the charges for permits are also available.